spatie/laravel-event-sourcing/docs/resources-and-alternatives.md

 There are many other event sourcing packages out there:

-- [EventSauce](https://eventsauce.io/): A pragmatic, feature rich event sourcing library for PHP made by [Frank de Jonge](https://frankdejonge.nl)
+- [EventSauce](https://eventsauce.io/): A pragmatic, feature rich event sourcing library for PHP made by [Frank de Jonge](https://frankdejonge.nl).
+We took a lot of inspiration from Frank's work.
 - [prooph](https://github.com/prooph): A full blown CQRS and event sourcing solution in PHP